SEND, Equality and Inclusion

-Learning Support Assistants play a major role in engaging in and supporting students in their learning, directed by the SENCO, Inclusion Lead. and the classroom teacher.
+Learning Support Assistants play a major role in engaging in and supporting students in their learning, directed by the SENCO and Inclusion Lead.
 Their role is multi-faceted and includes facilitating specialist individual learning support interventions, literacy/numeracy programmes, working with students, reporting and recording interventions, organising visits and providing social activities during lunch time to encourage social interaction.
 They also act as named key workers for students who need extra adult support.

 BGN has several High Level Learning Support Assistants and specialist Learning Support Assistants for wide range of neuro-diverse conditions and social, emotional and mental health.
 We also have an in-house trained assessor to assess JQC exam Access Arrangements and specialist Dyslexia Assessor.

 Equality and inclusion, Students with Special Educational Needs